Proceeds

 Proceeds from the Forest City Cycling Challenge are used to support Mental Health Care at St. Joseph’s Health Care London.

-In 2023, over $60,000 was raised by the Forest City Cycling Challenge and the event has now raised over $150,000 for mental health care over the first three years it has run !!
+In 2024, over $60,000 was raised by the Forest City Cycling Challenge and the event has now raised over $215,000 for mental health care over the four years it has run !!

 Your support will enable the MINDS team to develop new resources and tools that will improve access to care for youth experiencing mental illness.